polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/upgrades.md

 ## Learn More

 - Read more about runtime upgrades in the [Executor documentation](../advanced/executor).
-- Parity Runtime Engineer Alex Popiak maintains a [Substrate Migrations](https://github.com/apopiak/substrate-migrations) repository with lots of helpful information about Substrate runtime upgrades and storage migrations.
+- Parity Runtime Engineer Alexander Popiak maintains a [Substrate Migrations](https://github.com/apopiak/substrate-migrations) repository with lots of helpful information about Substrate runtime upgrades and storage migrations.